HiveDesk

 Canada’s labor laws treat employees and contractors differently, and it is crucial for businesses to correctly classify workers to avoid legal issues.

 Employees are entitled to benefits such as paid leave and overtime, while contractors typically are not.
 Misclassification of employees as contractors can lead to significant legal and financial penalties.
+Using employee time tracking software can help businesses document work hours accurately across provinces and stay compliant with varying provincial labor standards.

 Minimum Wages in Canada